fluiddyn/fluidsim/doc/install.rst

         CXX=clang++
         CC=clang

-- h5py (optionally, with MPI support only if you know what you do)
+- h5py (optionally, with MPI support, but only if you know what you do)

   .. warning::